d8adrvn/smart_sprinkler/16_Zone_Controller/README.md

 We connected “ground” wire from the 24V AC transformer to the common ground (white) wire in the irrigation wire bundle.

 To connect the wires running to each valve, we used the Normally Open positions on the relay.
 Each colored wire for each valve was connected to one of the NO positions on a relay.
 One valve per relay.
-Up to 8 are possible with this hardware, however, you do not need to use all 8.
+Up to 16 are possible with this project, however, you do not need to use all 16.
 We then connected the “hot” wire from the transformer to connect to the COMMON position (middle contact) on one of the relays.
 This provides power to all realys since they are daisy chained together (see Arduino wiring above)

 <img src="https://cloud.githubusercontent.com/assets/5625006/3353611/6b78fc9a-fa86-11e3-9557-424b4a2bf896.jpg" width="200px"  />